The Benefits of Well Water in Illinois

 It Tastes Better

 When you talk to people who have a well, most will tell you that well water tastes infinitely better than any city or bottled water.
 Why?
-Many of these people have filtration systems catered to their specific needs.
+Many of these people have water filtration systems catered to their specific needs.
 Once the well water is tested, the water can be treated and conditioned to the exact specifications necessary.

 Some things to take into consideration when you look at quality of well water are the type of well, where the well is located, and the age of the well.
 Keeping the area around the well clean is important to maximize sanitation.
 If there is a change in taste, smell, or color, get the well tested immediately.